 Such attacks are usually delivered by autonomous UCAVs, which often resemble stealthy, reusable cruise missiles.
 Supersonic ballistic missiles are also utilized.

 Most nations have a variety of UCAV and missile designs intended for deep strike but because they are used so seldom the size of the “bomber” fleet is often relatively modest.
 A more detailed discussion of such systems will appear in a future blog.

 An obvious attack by a missile or UCAV can sometimes be too overt an act of aggression.
 The covert reprogramming of a commercial aircraft to crash into a target might be considered by some organizations.

-For more overt and conventional military operations nations will have expeditionary forces designed for rapid deployment outside of a nation’s borders.
-In many nations they will be derived from Airborne forces and Marines/Naval Infantry.
+For more overt and conventional military operations, nations will have expeditionary forces designed for rapid deployment outside of a nation’s borders.
+In many nations they will be derived from airborne forces and marines/naval infantry.
 Such forces are often equipped with air-droppable or amphibious armoured vehicles.

-For a Fifth Wave nation expeditionary forces will include a large number of cybershells.
+For a Fifth Wave nation, expeditionary forces will include a large number of cybershells.
 For airborne operations these are often delivered by glide bomb.
 Obviously such technology can be combined with the bomb-dropping UCAVs described earlier under airstrikes.

 Security and Homeland Defence